QI: Research

-The research for the show is mostly carried out by seven people called the "QI Elves", a team which has included Justin Pollard, Vitali Vitaliev, Molly Oldfield (daughter of Mike Oldfield), and Jenny Ryan.
+The research for the show is mostly carried out by seven people called the "QI Elves", a team which has included Justin Pollard, Vitali Vitaliev, Molly Oldfield (daughter of Mike Oldfield), Stevyn Colgan and Jenny Ryan.
 The "elves" devise the questions for the show, and one is on set during filming who is able to communicate with the host during the show to provide and correct information.
 Other people involved in researching questions and compiling the scripts are John Mitchinson and Piers Fletcher, known (along with Justin Pollard, Molly Oldfield, and James Harkin) as the Question Wranglers, whose research uses both Encyclopædia Britannica and Wikipedia.
 The QI website also has a forum.

 A QI Elves podcast, No Such Thing as a Fish, began on 8 March 2014.
 The title is taken from an entry into the Oxford Encyclopedia of Underwater Life (although in the opening theme of the first 41 episodes it is incorrectly referenced as the Oxford 'Dictionary' of Underwater Life), which was used on the show.
 The audio from the first episode in which they discuss how they found this fact is used as an introduction.
 Regular elves are Anna Ptaszynski, James Harkin, Dan Schreiber, and Andrew Hunter Murray, with occasional appearances from Alex Bell and Anne Miller.
 Schreiber is the host of the show.
-The theme song is "Wasps" from the band Emperor Yes, which is based on a fact about bees which was used on QI.
+Its theme song is "Wasps" from the band Emperor Yes, which is based on a fact about bees which was used on QI.
 The song is written as an exchange between the bees, as they defend their hive from attacking wasps by swarming the wasp, and using their body heat to kill the wasps by overheating.
 A TV show entitled No Such Thing as the News aired for two seasons in 2016, following a similar format based around news stories and current events.
-In 2018 an online behind the scenes series that followed the podcasters on their UK tour was released called 'Behind The Gills'.
+In 2018, an online behind the scenes series that followed the podcasters on their UK tour was released called 'Behind The Gills'.